D8A-SCIENCE/hpc-gitbook/the-batch-system/non-interactive-jobs.md

 # Non-Interactive Jobs

 Non-Interactive jobs are much more common, however they require what we call a job script.

+## Slurm

+**To do.**

+## Torque

-This is just a text file that might look like the following:
+In Torque, a job script is just a text file that might look like the following:

 ```
 #!/bin/tcsh